Estherem1/LITA_Class_Documentation-/README.md

 EDA involved the exploring of the Data to answer some questions about the Data such as;
 - What is the overall sales trend
 - Which product are top sellers
-- Waht are the products on peak sales?
+- What are the products on peak sales?
 ---
 ### Data Analysis
 This is where we include some basics lines of code or queries or even some of the DAX expressions used during your analysis;